jblopen/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/graceful_remotecore_shutdown.md

 ## Introduction

 \cond SOC_AM62X
-Linux running on A53 core can load the fimrware to the remote cores.
+Linux running on A53 core can load the firmware to the remote cores.
 MCU M4F core incase of AM62X.
 Refer \htmllink{https://dev.ti.com/tirex/explore/node?node=A__AISILbMWZ4d84U2oSmXcdA__linux_academy_am62x__XaWts8R__LATEST, Linux Academy for AM62X} for more details on how to boot the remotecores.
 This section explains how to add support for graceful shutdown on the remotecore.
 \endcond

 \cond SOC_AM62AX
-Linux running on A53 core can load the fimrware to the remote cores.
+Linux running on A53 core can load the firmware to the remote cores.
 MCU R5F/ C7X core incase of AM62AX.
 Refer \htmllink{https://dev.ti.com/tirex/explore/node?node=A__AS4TbXvv.-OIrnxuMySmZg__AM62A-ACADEMY__WeZ9SsL__LATEST, AM62Ax Academy} for more details on how to boot the remotecores.
 This section explains how to add support for graceful shutdown on the remotecore.
 \endcond

 \cond SOC_AM62PX
-Linux running on A53 core can load the fimrware to the remote cores.
+Linux running on A53 core can load the firmware to the remote cores.
 MCU R5F core incase of AM62PX.
 This section explains how to add support for graceful shutdown on the remotecore.
 \endcond

 ## Implementing graceful shutdown on remotecore